xrose3159/xrose3159.github.io/_pages/about.md

 *ArXiv Preprint & In Submission, 2022*

-Other 2 papers are currently in submission.
+Other 2 papers regarding IP protection of DL are currently submitted to CCF-A tier conferences.

 # 🏆 Competition Awards